Mimi1101/RNN-CNN-and-Transformers-using-PyTorch/Readme.md

 ## How to Run

 Each model has a `test_main()` function.
-The models are already trained — you just run the scripts:
+The models are already trained.
+You just run the scripts:

 ```bash
 python lstm.py